pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sections_demo_3`

-The code demonstrates how to use sections in an Arcade game.
-It features a moving ball that bounces within a defined area, with an info bar displaying information about the ball, a panel with buttons for user interaction, and a modal section that pops up for user input.
-Each section handles drawing, updating, and responding to events independently based on its configuration.
+This example demonstrates the use of sections in the Arcade library, which allows for organizing code into isolated blocks that handle specific aspects of a game or application.
+Sections help in structuring code by dividing it into logical units that handle drawing, updating, and responding to events independently.
+Each section can have its own configuration, enabling easier event handling without the need to constantly check for conditions across the entire application.
+Additionally, the example includes modal sections, which draw last but capture all events and prevent other sections from updating, providing a way to create pop-ups or user input prompts.

 shapes.py
 ---------